KeyPosS: Plug-and-Play Facial Landmark Detection through GPS-Inspired True-Range Multilateration: Methodology

-To reach the joint coordinate prediction, we could directly find the maximal activation location if the heatmap shared the original image's spatial size.
-However, that's usually not the case.
-Instead, we often have to upsample the heatmaps to the original image resolution using an unconstrained, sample-specific factor $\lambda$, which involves a sub-pixel localization problem.
-This problem is addressed by the encoding-decoding pipelines.
-The most common encoding scheme is Gaussian encoding, which encodes the distance from the POI to the station anchor.
-Let's discuss prior encoder and decoder methods separately.
+where $\mathcal{F}$ is the ConvNet backbone, $\mathcal{H}$ is the predicted heatmap, and $W$ is the backbone weight. $\mathcal{H}\in R^{h\times w\times K}$, with $h = H/\lambda$, $w=W/\lambda$, and $\lambda$ as the downsampling ratio. $K$ denotes the number of predefined facial landmarks.
+Generally, joint coordinate prediction involves finding the maximal activation location, but since the heatmap usually doesn't share the original image's spatial size, the heatmaps must be up-sampled using a sample-specific factor $\lambda$.
+This gives rise to a sub-pixel localization problem, typically solved through encoding-decoding pipelines.
+Gaussian encoding is a common encoding scheme encoding the distance from the point of interest (POI) to the station anchor.
+We will discuss the previous encoder and decoder methods in separate subsections.